RevokeCash/browser-extension/README.md

 ## Running locally

-To continuously build the application using webpack you can run `yarn watch`.
+To continuously build the application using webpack you can run `yarn dev`.
 This will make sure that the `dist/` directory is always up to date.
 From there you can import this directory into your browser (e.g. through `chrome://extensions`).

 ## Credits